Social Policy and Social Work, Department

 Further information provided by the department

-Special features regarding teachingThe FH Vorarlberg is closely networked with regional employer organisations in Social Work and therefore offers graduates good connections for their first job in the Vorarlberg region.
-Full-time and part-time lecturers are experts and are or were employed in in the field of Social Work.
+Special features regarding teachingThe FH is closely networked with regional employer organisations in Social Work and therefore offers graduates good connections for their first job in the Vorarlberg region.
+Full-time and part-time lecturers are experts and are or were employed in the field of Social Work.
 They have extensive practical experience and in-depth teaching knowledge.
 Our lecturers promote a stimulating learning environment.
 The curriculum of the BA is described as "generalist".
 The curriculum for the MA primarily teaches subject-specific and academic skills.

 Special features regarding the international orientationExperts from the network of over 20 international partner universities are regularly invited to join the faculty (USA, Germany, Hungary, Switzerland, South Africa, etc.).
 Our teachers are active in international networks (ERIS, European Centre of Clinical Social Work, EASPD, DGSA, OGSA, etc).
 In the fourth semester of the Bachelor's programme, students can take a voluntary semester abroad and/or incoming students from partner universities teach classes.
 The semester is held in English.
 Students attend international conferences in the Master's programme.

 Exchange universities for stay abroadsKarel de Grote Hogeschool,Belgien; University of Ostrava, Tschechien; Alice Salomon Hochschule Berlin, Deutschland; Metropolitan University College, Dänemark; Universidad Complutense de Madrid, Spanien; Tallinn University, Estland; Technological Educational Institute of Crete, Griechenland; Magellan Exchange, USA; Hogeschool van Amsterdam, Niederlande; Jönköping University, Schweden.